This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 What are the pros and cons?

-You can exchange your Clubcard vouchers and spend them at a range of different retailers.
-What’s more, doing this will increase the value of your vouchers by as much as double.
-This means a £1.50 Tesco voucher can become a £3 voucher somewhere else.
-Tesco also give you the option to donate your points to charity if you want to.
+You can spend your Clubcard vouchers at a range of retailers, increasing their value by as much as triple.
+This means a £1.50 Tesco voucher can become £4.50 to spend somewhere else, depending on where you spend.
+Tesco also give you the option to donate your points to charity.

 If you spend your vouchers in store, you won’t get as much value as you would if you spent them elsewhere.